 On one particular area, the grass was quite long and thick and although I had to empty the grass box very frequently.
 I didn’t manage to clog the grass chute up which can potentially easily happen!
 The good thing is with four-wheel rotary mowers is that the grass is directed straight into the box.
 Whereas with a roller rotary the grass has to be pushed over the roller which makes roller mowers slightly easier to clog the grass chute.

 The finish that this lawnmower left was also pretty good, although it doesn’t actually have a roller.
 I was almost getting a slightly striped finish just due to me going up and down.
 I guess the deck was just pushing the grass over slightly which help to make a striped finish.
 However, if you really want to striped finish you need to buy a roller rotary mower.

 So would I buy this machine?

 In one simple answer, I definitely would!
 If I had a small garden I would much prefer to have a small petrol mower rather than a hand mower or electric mower.
-To be fair with a two-year warranty you can’t go far wrong if the machine only lasted two years and it will last longer if you look after it, it would only cost £75 a year!
+To be fair with a two-year warranty you can’t go far wrong.
+Even if the machine only lasted two years and it will last longer if you look after your lawnmower.
+It would only cost £75 a year!

-Obviously, this machine is not the Rolls-Royce of lawnmower’s, but if you want a budget petrol mower that cuts your grass this machine is definitely worth looking at.
+Obviously, this machine is not the Rolls-Royce of lawnmowers.
+However, if you want a budget petrol mower that cuts your grass this machine is definitely worth looking at.
 I always say buy the best machine that you can afford, it pays off in the long run.

 Please feel free to comment below